If you've run into any of the issues below, you may want to try setting up IP proxies manually in Octoparse:

 In this tutorial, I will show you how to set up the proxies to resolve the issues mentioned above.

-1. Use a proxy to change the IP address for login Octoparse
+1. Use a proxy to login Octoparse

 If you fail to log in to Octoparse due to network restrictions, you can set up a proxy on the login interface.